 Using a third-party utility, you can copy an entire hard disk drive to a second hard disk drive, and then set the new partition active.
-To test whether it is successful, simply set the first hard disk drive to [None].
-If there are no problems, you can physically switch the two hard disk drives (remember to set the first hard disk drive jumper back to "DEVICEO" or "MASTER" for convenience reasons.
+The BIOS should automatically detect the new hard disk drive.
+If not, you may have to enable it in BIOS setup.
+If you encounter any problems, you can physically switch the two hard disk drives to test whether detection by BIOS is possible.
+On the "Boot" menu of the BIOS setup utility, you can select the hard disk drive to boot from.